 At the top of the set list window there are also two new tab buttons.
 When [Notes] is selected the right-hand side of the window will show any notes associated with the current track.
-When [Workspace & Macros] is selected any global macros and any macros or workspaces associated with the current track will be shown.
+When [Workspace & Description of the window will show any notes associated with the current track will be shown.
 Global macros will appear as handles at the top under the section 'Set List Macros'.
 'Track Macros' are macros specific to the current track and 'Workspaces' are workspace shortcuts assigned to the current track.
 Any workspaces or macros assigned can also be fired directly by touching the respective handle.
 To delete an item press the Delete key, select the item and then use the [Remove] softkey to confirm.